-Searing: I seared the chuck roast on both sides to lock in the flavor but you can skip this step if you’re feeling lazy, don’t feel like breaking out a pan and washing it or simply want to throw everything in the slow cooker and call it a day.
+Searing: I seared the chuck roast on both sides to lock in the flavor but you can skip this step if you’re feeling lazy, don’t feel like breaking out a pan and washing it, or simply want to throw everything in the slow cooker and call it a day.
 You do not have to pre-season the roast with salt and pepper because there is more than enough sodium and flavor from the flavor packets.

 Pepperoncini peppers: I used the Vigo brand of peppers.
 The pepperoncini peppers will be in a jar in the pickle/olive aisle and not in the fresh veggies aisle.

 Butter: For the butter, I used Land O Lakes half sticks butter.
-Each stick of butter is 1/4 cup so that makes it easy for you to do this recipe.
+Each stick of butter is 1/4 cup so which makes it easy for you to do this recipe.
 Just slice up the stick and you’re done.
 No need to break out the measuring cups.

 Veggies: Throw in some baby carrots and baby potatoes for extra veggies, or skip the potatoes and add the carrots to serve the pot roast with mashed potatoes.
-I like using the colorful blend but it really doesn’t matter visually since in the slow cooker, all veggies end up coming out the slightly browned from cooking in the meat juices.
+I like using the colorful blend but it really doesn’t matter visually since, in the slow cooker, all veggies end up coming out slightly browned from cooking in the meat juices.
 If you don’t use baby carrots and potatoes and decide to dice up regular ones instead, cut them into big 2″ pieces because they tend to disintegrate slightly in the slow cooker.

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.